DomJWise/ooRexxDebugger/README.md

 An interactive dialog based ooRexx debugger for use on Windows.

-It is written in ooRexx (version 4.2) and uses the ooDialog frmework for its user interface.
+It is written in ooRexx (version 4.2) and uses the ooDialog framework for its user interface.

 It's a bit rough around the edges (still) and pretty basic but features include: